tedleyem/rhel2cent-conversion-script/README.md

+Note: packages like DUO 2FA or Elasticsearch are specific to distribution it is using so they should be removed in the packages task of this playbook.

 ## CONVERSION THERAPY ##

 At my job there is a large set of critical Redhat Enterprise Linux (RHEL) 5 and 6 servers that need to be changed to CentOS servers to save on licensing costs.